CyberDataLab/opencti-connector-disinfo/README.md

-# External Ingestion Template Connector
+# External Ingestion Disinfo Connector

 <!--
 General description of the connector